Clinical Mental Health Counseling - MCoun

 -

-Attend a high quality online program with a long history of delivery remote education, having offered graduate courses via Extended Campus since 1944 and full graduate degrees via Extended Campus since 1976.
+Attend a high-quality online program with a long history of delivering remote education, having offered graduate courses via Extended Campus since 1944 and full graduate degrees via Extended Campus since 1976.
 The Oregon State University counseling programs are the second oldest in the world, with counseling classes first offered in 1917.
 The Counseling program at Oregon State University was one of the very first CACREP-accredited programs.

 -